 If so, read the patient reviewer guidelines that I mentioned above.
+Near the bottom of the guidelines are listed a number of published patient review examples (FYI, mine is #4).
 If you decide to sign up as a reviewer, you’ll be asked about medical conditions you have had or for which you are a patient advocate (for example, cancer, heart disease, diabetes).

 You’ll also be asked if you have a special interest or expertise in topics like advancing patient partnership through shared decision-making, promoting self-management and patient leadership, etc.

 Here’s more from BMJ editors about this unique opportunity:

 “Don’t worry, you don’t need to have any medical or scientific training, because we’ll be asking you to consider a slightly different set of questions about the paper you’ll be reviewing than the traditional peer reviewers.

 “As a patient reviewer, we’d like you to answer questions like:

 - Is this an issue that matters to you, other patients and carers?